huijie-shi/BookReview_Date/README.md

-*Dataset for the study of book reviews*
+#Dataset for the study of book reviews
-This repository contains the corpus and annotation data used in the article: [AEvaluation in applied linguistics book reviews: A comparison of the strategies used by Chinese and British/American reviewers]
+This repository contains the corpus and annotation data used in the article: [Evaluation in applied linguistics book reviews: A comparison of the strategies used by Chinese and British/American reviewers]

 Contents: